Gitcrt5/TableTalk/replit.md

 ## Data Flow

-1. **File Upload**: Users upload PBN files through the frontend interface
+1. **File Upload**: Users upload PBN files through a simple upload interface
 2. **Parsing**: Backend parses PBN content and extracts individual hands
-3. **Storage**: Games and hands are stored in PostgreSQL with relationships
+3. **Storage**: Games and hands are stored with in-memory storage for MVP
-4. **Practice**: Users select hands for bidding practice with real-time feedback
-5. **Community**: Users can comment on hands and view others' discussions
-6. **Analytics**: System tracks bidding accuracy and provides progress statistics
+4. **Browse**: Users can view a list of all uploaded games
+5. **Hands**: Clicking a game shows all hands within that game
+6. **Hand Detail**: Individual hands show card layout, bidding (if available), and comments
+7. **Add Content**: Users can add missing bidding sequences and comments to hands

 ## External Dependencies